bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
 I am Bockman Cheung, a first year UCLA math undergraduate.
 My current interests in learning are algebraic topology and functional analysis.
-I am also a human rights activist, environmental advocate, and an amateur musician.
+I am also a human rights activist, environmental advocate, and an amateur musician/concert goer.

 Mathematics
 ------